 During consultation we reexamine living and dying from heart to heart.
 The dialogue takes place in a formal setting.
 Don’t hesitate to ask questions you normally don’t dare asking.
 Only through your determined and thorough examination of body and mind, worth and harmony can be formed.
 We are bound to professional descretion.
-The heart to heart dialogue during consultation is confidential.
+The heart to heart dialogue during spiritual welfare is confidential.

 Zen Monk M. Reding

 In the year 2016 we opened the gates to the public.
 After ten years of continuous reexamination of the words and actions of the wise and holy Ones in japanese and south-korean zen monasteries, Zen Monk M. Reding founded, in mutual reliance with the clergy and laity, the Insopor Zen Academy in Switzerland in 2014.